Sashafirce/Hyggeland-project-Data-analysis/README.md

 # ![HYGGELAND logo](Hyggeland_Logo.png)

 # **HYGGELAND Project "Minimal, Meaningful, where Hygge meet sustainability"**
-HYGGELAND Project involves analysing Data for Hyggeland to assess customers' behaviour, identify popular products to optimise pricing, and marketing strategies to improve sales.
+The HYGGELAND Project involves analysing data for Hyggeland to assess customers' behaviour, identify popular products to optimise pricing, and develop marketing strategies to improve sales.

 ## **Dataset content**
-The content of the HYGGELAND dataset is csv file which include data on products purchased, quantities, transaction dates and times of customers' purchases, prices of the products, customers' identifiers, and customers locations.
+The content of the HYGGELAND CSV file includes data on products purchased, quantities, transaction dates and times of customers' purchases, prices of the products, customers' identifiers, and customers' locations.

 ## **Business Requirements**
-The HYGGELAND company has hired Sasha Firce, a Junior Data Analyst, to understand their customers' behaviour  and to optimise the prices.
-They want me to analyse their collected data to implement new marketing strategies in order to increase the sales.
+The HYGGELAND company has hired Sasha Firce, a Junior Data Analyst, to understand their customers' behaviour  and optimise the prices.
+They want me to analyse their collected data to implement new marketing strategies and increase sales.

 ## **Hypothesis and how to validate?**
 1. Hypothesis: